axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-11-RADICAL COINs.markdown

 the same time, alike and different from our world today.
 </p>
 <p>
 In the <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> model, a <em>company</em> is a group of people coming together to create something bigger than each of them.
-Other labels abound, but we chose the word “company” because it has an interesting genesis: it comes from the Latin
-<em>con-</em> and <em>pan</em>.
-The prefix <em>con-</em> means “together, with”
-and <em>pan</em> means “bread, food.”
+Other labels abound, but we chose the word “company” because it has an interesting genesis: it comes from Latin <em>con-</em> and <em>pan</em>.
+The prefix <em>con-</em> means “together, with” and <em>pan</em> means “bread, food.”
 At its root, then, <em>company</em> means “people who break bread together.”
 In the <SPAN STYLE="FONT-SIZE: SMALLER; ">RADICAL</SPAN> model a company is a community of people who come together to contribute broad value to society and make an impact on the world.
 </p>
 <p>